filipesilva/multi-stage-queue/README.md

 # multi-stage-queue

-Multi-Stage-Queue (MQS) is a multi-writer event log synchronizer modelled as a queue with multiple stages.
+Multi-Stage-Queue (MSQ) is a multi-writer event log synchronizer modelled as a queue with multiple stages.
 This is useful for event-based distributed system architectures that want to apply events optimistically while synchronizing them in the background.

 It gives you a way to reason about event synchronization, inspect the current synchronization state, and reactively perform synchronization actions that ensure each writer's events remain ordered.